edsonzmartinez/sharedcomponents/README.md

-# sharedcomponents
+# The Bayesian bivariate model with shared components

-Bayesian bivariate model with shared components
+The Bayesian bivariate model with shared components was introduced by Knorr-Held and Best [1] and Held et al. [2].

 These files were used for the data analyses in the article: